CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/using-ae-link.md

 # Using ae:Link's

+This guide walks you through how to integrate the ae:Link control into your AppEngine plugin for navigating between Sales Orders and Business Partners.

+---

 ## Description

-AppEngine includes a custom control called computec.appengine.ui.controls.link, which functions like the "yellow arrows" in SAP Business One.
-This control enables users to easily navigate to referenced Master Data or Documents.
-Below is an example of how to use this control.
+AppEngine enhances this experience by providing a custom control - computec.appengine.ui.controls.link - which replicates the functionality of the familiar "yellow arrow" links.
+These links allow users to directly open related documents or master data records, saving time and simplifying workflows.

 :::warning
-    AppEngine Link Control works only when plugin is started from SAP Business One.
+    The AppEngine Link control only functions when the plugin is launched from within SAP Business One.
 :::

 ## Adding Link to Sales Orders and Business Partners